BusKill/awesome-buskill-triggers/README.md

 # Low-Risk (Non-Destructive)

 This section enumerates triggers that are designed to be very safe to use.
-BusKill *only* ship with non-destructive triggers
+The BusKill app *only* ship with non-destructive triggers out-of-the-box.

  * [lock-screen](https://github.com/BusKill/buskill-app/blob/v0.6.0/src/packages/buskill/__init__.py#L1024)